TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 ### Prerequisites

-You will need the display made by the formula cruisers, a Raspberry Pi and a python development environment if you want to test your code without working on the Raspberry Pi for example spyder, PyCharm or Atom.
+You will need the display made by the formula cruisers, a Raspberry Pi (RPi) and a python development environment (IDE).
+If you want to test your code without working on the Raspberry Pi, you will have to download an IDE on your computer for example spyder, PyCharm or Atom.
 Otherwise use the python IDE on the Raspberry Pi.

 ### Installing

-The IDE at was used to test out the written code was Spyder.
+The IDE that was used to test out the written code was Spyder.
 Information about installation and how to use it can be found on their website [(Spyder)](https://www.spyder-ide.org/).

 ## Running tests